Tempranillo Wine Taste & Grape Variety Information

-Depending where it’s produced, Tempranillo is often blended with other varieties along the lines of Merlot or Garnacha.
-These varieties add additional complexity, since for some, Tempranillo appears more neutral on the palate compared to a Syrah or Cabernet Sauvignon.
+Depending on where it’s produced, Tempranillo is often blended with other varieties along the lines of Merlot or Garnacha.
+These varieties add additional complexity since for some, Tempranillo appears more neutral on the palate compared to grapes like Syrah or Cabernet Sauvignon.

 Also worth noting is how Tempranillo has been received in some surprising locations outside of Spain.
-Many new world regions, such as Texas Hill Country in the United States, about an hour Northwest of Austin, have found this grape to thrive throughout their vineyards.
-The soil and stark climate changes are similar to that of North-central Spain, and Texas now considers Tempranillo to be its signature grape.
+Many new world regions, such as the Texas Hill Country in the United States — about an hour northwest of Austin — have found this grape to thrive throughout their vineyards.
+The soil and stark climate changes are similar to that of north-central Spain, and Texas now considers Tempranillo to be its signature grape.

 Tempranillo Food Pairings